OdeToCode/OdeToFood/README.md

 The following are additional notes and FAQs about the course.

+### ASP.NET Core 3

+The original version of the code as recorded in the Pluralsight course is with ASP.NET Core 2.1.
+I've placed this code into a branch named [aspnet21](https://github.com/OdeToCode/OdeToFood/tree/aspnet21).

+The master branch I am updating to use ASP.NET Core 3 and the latest versions of Bootstrap and jQuery.

 ## Module 1

 ### Clip 2 - Creating the Project